RVDavis/RVDavis.github.io/cv.md

 ### Reviewing work

-I regularly review manuscripts for the following journals: _Autism, Autism & Developmental Language Impairments, Autism Research, Developmental Science, Frontiers in_ _Psychology, Journal of Autism and Developmental_ _Disorders, Research In Autism_ _Spectrum Disorders & Perspectives in Psychological Science._
+I regularly review manuscripts for the following journals: _Autism, Autism in Adulthood, Autism & Developmental Language Impairments, Autism Research, Developmental Science, Frontiers in_ _Psychology, Journal of Autism and Developmental_ _Disorders, Perspectives in Psychological Science & Research In Autism_ _Spectrum Disorders._

 ### Membership of external organisations